Mechanisms of Disease & Translational Science Track (MoDTS) – Applying to MoDTS

-MoDTS welcomes applications from anyone who has completed an application in the same year for admission to the Division of Basic Science (DBS) in the Graduate School of Biomedical Sciences.
+MoDTS welcomes applications from anyone who is applying to the Division of Basic Science (DBS) in the Graduate School of Biomedical Sciences.
 MoDTS is committed to increasing diversity in the translational science workforce.
 Students from historically underrepresented ethnic groups are particularly encouraged to apply.

 Acceptance into the track will be based on multiple criteria, particularly the student’s passion for medically oriented translational research.
-Applicants will be notified of acceptance into the MoDTS track at the same time they are notified of acceptance to the graduate school.
+Applicants will be notified of acceptance into the MoDTS track on or around March 27, 2018.
 Up to eight new students may enter the MoDTS track each year.
 If MoDTS is oversubscribed, applicants may be placed on a waiting list.
-First-year graduate students who did not initially matriculate into MoDTS may also be offered spots on a space-available basis.
-However, we encourage applicants to seek admission into MoDTS prior to matriculation due to the limited number of MoDTS slots.
+First-year graduate students who did not initially apply to MoDTS may also be offered spots on a space-available basis.
+However, due to the limited number of MoDTS slots, we encourage applicants to seek admission into MoDTS while applying to the DBS.